j4p3/strimpack/README.md

 Shoot me a message.
 This was a bit of a learning project, I'm happy to help you get something up and running.
 You can find me at [bonner.jp](https://bonner.jp).

+### contributing

+There are a million and one things to do here.
+Contributions are welcome.

 *MIT license.*